MV10/monkey-hi-hat/packaging/README.md

 * TODO: Figure out Linux .deb packaging
 * TODO: Host a package source on monkeyhihat.com?

+### Publish Settings

+To view/edit publish settings: Run menu -> Edit configurations

+JetBrains Rider stores publishing profiles different from Visual Studio, which creates XML files under `Properties\PublishProfiles`.
+Locally they're buried in the `.idea` folder which isn't visible in the IDE.
+In the repo these are saved in the `.run` directory with the `mhh` project.

 ## Updating Third-Party Dependencies

 ### FFmpeg